orb-lang/espalier/doc/md/node.md

 ```
 #### N.walk

-Breadth-first iterator.
+Presearch iterator.
 This is the default.

 ```lua
 function N.walk(node)